LaurenceJJones/workshop-katacoda/crowdsec-appsec-kubernetes/step4/text.md

 What happened in the test that we just performed is:

 1. We did a request `http://helloworld.local:8000/.env` which is a known attack vector.
-2. Thanks to the remediation component middleware, forwarded the request to the CrowdSec WAF pod.
+2. Thanks to the remediation component middleware, forwarded the request to the CrowdSec AppSec pod.
-3. Our CrowdSec WAF pod analyzed the request
+3. Our CrowdSec AppSec pod analyzed the request
 4. The request matches the [AppSec rule to detect .env access](https://app.crowdsec.net/hub/author/crowdsecurity/appsec-rules/vpatch-env-access)
-5. The Crowdsec WAF pod thus answered with [HTTP 403](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/403) to the remediation component middleware, indicating that the request must be blocked.
+5. The Crowdsec AppSec pod thus answered with [HTTP 403](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/403) to the remediation component middleware, indicating that the request must be blocked.
 6. The Traefik Ingress controller then answered with the default 403 page.